MicrosoftDocs/windows-dev-docs/windows-apps-src/whats-new/windows-10-build-10240.md

 ---
 author: QuinnRadich
-Description: Windows 10, Vesion 1507 and updates to developer tools continue to provide the tools, features, and experiences powered by the Universal Windows Platform.
+Description: Windows 10 build 10240 and updates to developer tools continue to provide the tools, features, and experiences powered by the Universal Windows Platform.
-title: What's new in Windows 10, Vesion 1507 - July 2015
+title: What's new in Windows 10 build 10240 - July 2015
-keywords: what's new, whats new, update, updates, features, new, Windows 10, 1507 ms.author: quradic ms.date: 02/08/2017
+keywords: what's new, whats new, update, updates, features, new, Windows 10, 1507, 10240 ms.author: quradic ms.date: 11/02/2017
 ms.topic: article
 ms.prod: windows
 ms.technology: uwp